Russian Crimean Status in 2017 Based on an American’s Personal Experience

-Reality is, Crimea has always been “Russian” and did not fare well under Ukraine’s government.
+Reality is, the Crimean peninsula has always been “Russian” and did not fare well under Ukraine’s government.
 The press often cites crumbling infrastructure in Crimea.
 What I see crumbling is in buildings from the Ukrainian era.
 New buildings are replacing substandard and crumbling buildings.
 New gas stations have replaced old stations with leaky tanks.
-Businesses are being run according to Russian law.
+Businesses are run according to Russian law.
 A new airport in Simferopol is being built, and highways are being improved.
 There is a new highway being built between Simferopol and Kerch.
 Parks are being beautified, and embankments and historical sites are being updated.

 A car cannot be re-registered as a Ukrainian vehicle.
 One must return to Ukraine to do so.
 But I know I cannot register my Minnesota vehicle in the state of Washington without going to Washington.
 Banks do not restrict services to Russians only.
 I have hard this same complaint from my Ukrainian mother-in-law that resides in Crimea.
-But I hold a Russian bank account, and have no restrictions on banking in Crimea.
+But I hold a Russian bank account and have no restrictions on banking in Crimea.

 Residency permits are available to people from Ukraine, related to a Ukrainian, or foreigners.
 My wife qualifies for residency through her mother, without owning property.
 As an American, I qualify through my wife, but owning property is beneficial in my case.
 Everyone must pass the Russian language, history, and law test though.
 Just like in the USA for citizenship.
-My friend at the police headquarters tell me I will pass with no problem.
+My friend at the police headquarters tells me I will pass with no problem.
 Living and working in Crimea is available to me as long as my visa is valid and I pay $10 every 3 months for my work permit.
 Work permits are required for all non-citizens, just like in the USA.